I beg to move,

 Many hon.
 Members mentioned neuro-rehabilitation for children, and I know that NHS England is aware that there is variability in the provision for children.
 Best practice guidance was published in 2016, but there is always more to be done.
 I will take the points away and speak to NHS England.
 We are looking at how we can educate people on foetal alcohol syndrome, and I am happy to report back to the House on that.

 The hon.
 Member for Newport West raised a specific issue about speech and language therapists and physiotherapists.
 I very much agree that we need a joined-up approach to care and I am concerned to hear that there is a gap.
-Members cannot make representations to NHS England on that, as I know the situation is different in Wales, but I would be very happy if the hon.
+Members can make representations to NHS England on that.
+I know the situation is different in Wales, but I would be very happy if the hon.
 Lady would keep me informed.

 The hon.
 Member for Rhondda raised the injury cost recovery scheme.
 Again, that is a matter for the DWP and I will be pressing ministerial colleagues to respond on that point.
 That scheme allows for the recovery of costs for providing treatment to an injured person where that person has made a successful personal injury claim against a third party.
 It recovers funds from insurance companies and pays into the NHS or hospital ambulance services.
 The current cap is around £53,000, renewed annually in line with inflation.
 I will follow up with more detail—the hon.
 Gentleman looks slightly sceptical.